- Kilkenny boss Brian Cody paid tribute to the defensive qualities shown by his side in reclaiming the Leinster title

 Henry Shefflin was introduced during the final quarter and fired a quick three points to underline Kilkenny's dominance, but a lethargic Dublin looked out of sorts as the Cats cruised to the win.

-Despite trailing by 0-13 to 1-6 at the interval, Dublin lost touch to the record winners in the second half as they only hit three points in the second period and failled to find the target for the last 22 minutes.
+Despite trailing by 0-13 to 1-6 at the interval, Dublin lost touch to the record winners in the second half, only hitting three points in the second period as they failed to find the target for the last 22 minutes.

-Just five points separated the sides after that point from substitute Paul Ryan and a super save from David Herrity straight afterwards proved crucial as it halted the Dublin comeback.
+Just five points separated the sides after a point from substitute Paul Ryan and a super save from David Herrity straight afterwards proved crucial as it halted the Dublin comeback.

 Kilkenny went on to hit the last seven points of the game to clinch what was a comfortable victory in a contest where they never had to hit top gear.

-Early on, it looked as if Dublin had the measure of Kilkenny for the second year in a row.
+Early on, it looked as if Dublin had the measure of their opponents for the second year in a row.

 The Cats opened out a two-point lead by the sixth minute and two minutes later Conal Keaney got the Dubs off the mark when he chose to take a point from a penalty after David O'Callaghan was felled.

-Alan McCrabbe levelled soon after but, crucially, Kilkenny went on to hit four consecutive points, three of which came from Reid.
+Alan McCrabbe levelled soon after but, crucially, Kilkenny went on to hit four consecutive white flags, three of which came from Reid.

 Cronin's 22nd minute goal cut their lead to a point, but by half-time that lead was back out to four points as Reid continued to clip over frees.